Tips for paying off student loans more easily

-- Each time you receive loan funds, it appears on your credit report as a new account.
+- Each loan you receive appears on your credit report as a separate account.
 Your payments will be recorded this way too, even if you’re making a single payment to one servicer.

 - The first day after you miss a payment due date, your loan becomes delinquent.

-- A default note will go on your credit report.
-Generally, this will make your credit score go down.
+- A default note will go on your credit report, which can have a negative impact on your credit score.

 - Once your loan is in default, the lender can file a lawsuit against you to collect on the debt.
-This is because student loans are unsecured debt, meaning there is no collateral to repossess, such as a car or house.
+This is because student loans are unsecured debt, which means there is no collateral to repossess, such as a car or house.

 - Defaulting on a federal student loan can have additional consequences.
-You will lose your eligibility for all federal student aid.
-You can face garnishment of your federal tax returns, wages, and Social Security payments.
+You could lose your eligibility for all federal student aid and face garnishment of your federal tax returns, wages, and Social Security payments.

 - However, typically there are other options for getting out of default.
 If you are struggling to afford your student loan payments, reach out to your servicer immediately to ask about your options.
 Reliable lenders will want to work with you to help you get out of default.